sourmash-bio/sourmash/doc/command-line.md

 For example,
 ```
-sourmash signature grep -i shewanella tests/test-data/prot/all.zip -o shew.zip
+sourmash signature grep -i shewanella tests/test-data/prot/all.zip -o shew.sig.zip
 ```
-will extract the two signatures in `all.zip` with 'Shewanella baltica' in their name and save them to `shew.zip`.
+will extract the two signatures in `all.zip` with 'Shewanella baltica' in their name and save them to `shew.sig.zip`.

 `grep` will search for substring matches or regular expressions;
 e.g. `sourmash sig grep 'os185|os223' ...` will find matches to either of those expressions.

+`-l/--print-matched-names` will print a list of distinct matching sketch names and `-c/--count` will print a count of total matching sketches; both imply `--no-sigs` and so will disable signature output .

-Command line options include `-i` for case-insensitive matching, and `-v` for exclusion rather than inclusion.
+String matching modifiers include `-i` for case-insensitive matching, and `-v` for exclusion rather than inclusion.

 A CSV file of the matching sketch information can be saved using `--csv <outfile>`; this file is in the sourmash manifest format and can be used as a picklist with `--pickfile <outfile>::manifest`.

-If `--silent` is specified, `sourmash sig grep` will not output matching signatures.
+If `--no-sigs` is specified, `sourmash sig grep` will not output matching signatures.

 `sourmash sig grep` also supports a counting mode, `-c/--count`, in which